-In both short practice placement (less than three weeks) and longer practice placement (four weeks or more) within the first two days of commencing, you will undertake a preliminary interview with your Preceptor/Associate Preceptor.
-At this interview you will review your learning needs, discuss learning opportunities available to you in that setting and the learning outcomes that you need to achieve.
-You then identify how these can be related to achievement of the indicators and competences in your National Competency Assessment Document.
+In both short practice placement (less than four weeks) and longer practice placement (four weeks or more), the student will complete an orientation to the practice placement on the first day.
+Within the first two days of commencing placement, the student will undertake a preliminary interview with the Preceptor/ Associate Preceptor/ Supervisor.
+At this interview, the student will review their identified learning needs and discuss learning opportunities available in that setting.
+The student and preceptor will review the practice placement learning outcomes to identify the student's learning needs and learning opportunities necessary to achieve the domains of competencies and/ or indicators.